30 Rules (or advice) to Follow when Bicycle Touring

 Are there any rules in bicycle touring?

 With the permission of the group admins, we transcribed the best of that post into this article, dividing the rules by categories.
-Some are funny, some are serious, all are useful.
-We added some comments of ours in italic.
+Some are funny, some are serious, and all are useful.
+We added some comments of ours in italics.

 Don’t forget to check out this amazing and very active Facebook group, and join it if you like.
 If you have something to add please post it in the comment section below.
 Thanks to all the contributors!